annabelledamerum/annabelledamerum.github.io/_pages/research.md

 toc: true
 ---

-Below are representative projects.
-Figures are illustrative—see Publications for details.
+Below are representative projects, see Publications for details.

 ### 1) Wastewater pathogen surveillance platforms
 Reproducible pipelines for bacterial/viral/protozoan pathogen detection from municipal wastewater: whole-metagenome shotgun for multi-kingdom profiling, hybrid probe capture for low-abundance viruses, tiled and targeted amplicon sequencing for variant tracking, and clinical–wastewater comparative genomics for epidemiology.